KalonteJT/COP-4331-Group-14/REST_API.md

 node server.js
 ```

-At this point, you should see the message `Server running at: http://localhost:3000` displayed in terminal.
+At this point, you should see the message `Server running at: http://localhost:3000`.
 To change the hosted port, see [server.js](https://github.com/KalonteJT/COP-4331-Group-14/blob/master/backend/server.js).

 Testing
 -------------------------

-The routes are defined in their respective files.
-However, here are some sample tests (Browser or CommandLine).
+Routes (endpoints) are defined in their respective files.
+The following is an example of how to test them.
+Ensure the previous instructions were followed and you have access to a web browser and/or curl

 ### Events